Trail Guide: Hiking to Sawtooth Lake in Idaho

 Getting to the Iron Creek Trailhead

-From Stanley, Idaho, go northwest 2.5 miles on ID 21 and then take Forest Road 619 south for 5 miles.
-The Forest Road is not paved, but the road is well-maintained, and no 4×4 is required.
+From Stanley, Idaho, drive northwest 2.5 miles on ID 21 and then take Forest Road 619 south for 5 miles.
+The Forest Road is not paved, but the road is well-maintained and no 4×4 is required.

 Sawtooth Lake Trail Guide

 The first mile is fairly easy as you meander through the forest with Iron Creek on your left.
 At 1 mile, you curve away from Iron Creek, reaching a junction at 1.7 miles.
-Here you hang a left and begin your climb to Alpine Lake.
-Here you will begin the switchbacks, affording gorgeous views as you make your way up.
+Here, you hang a left and begin your climb to Alpine Lake with gorgeous views as you switchback your way up.

 At 3.8 miles, you’ll reach the junction for Alpine Lake.
 It’s only 100 feet down to the lake, so I’d recommend stopping and at least checking it out before you continue to Sawtooth Lake.
 It’s also a good place to filter some water if you need a refill.

-After 500 feet of quick ascent you reach a small, but beautiful lake/pond.
-If you are looking for a quiet campsite, there was one awesome spot on this lake.
-There is a small foot path that leads right to it.
-The views weren’t quite as spectacular as Sawtooth Lake up ahead, but you’ll have more solitude at this campsite.
+After 500 feet of quick ascent, you reach a small but beautiful lake/pond.
+If you are looking for a quiet campsite, there is one awesome spot on this lake with a small footpath that leads right to it.
+The views aren’t quite as spectacular as Sawtooth Lake up ahead, but you’ll have more solitude at this campsite.

-Once you reach the pond, the trail flattens, and Sawtooth Lake is just around the corner.
-At Sawtooth Lake, there a couple campsites right at the outlet where there was a big log jam.
+Once you reach the pond, the trail flattens and Sawtooth Lake is just around the corner.
+At Sawtooth Lake, there are a couple of campsites right at the outlet where there was a big log jam.
 Beyond that, we found another private campsite up on a ledge above the lake.
 We hiked to the end of the lake where the 10,190-foot Mount Regan towers above.

 We found a nice little lakeside meadow below the trail to relax and have a snack towards the end of the lake before turning around and returning to the Iron Creek Trailhead.